Something's Gotta Give (LeAnn Rimes song)

 "Something's Gotta Give" is a song recorded by American country music artist LeAnn Rimes.
 It was written by Craig Wiseman and Tony Mullins.
 Rimes produced the song with Dann Huff.
 The song was released on December 12, 2005 as the third single from her seventh studio album This Woman (2005) by Asylum-Curb Records.

-"Something's Gotta Give" became a commercial success, peaking at number two on the Hot Country Songs chart; the song that blocked "Something's Gotta Give" from the top spot was Kenny Chesney's "Summertime", which Wiseman co-wrote.
+"Something's Gotta Give" became a commercial success, peaking at number two on the Hot Country Songs chart, behind Kenny Chesney's "Summertime", which Wiseman co-wrote.
 It was also Rimes' highest-charting song at country radio since her sole number one hit "One Way Ticket (Because I Can)".
 The writers for the song, Craig Wiseman and Tony Mullins, won ASCAP awards in 2006.

 Content

 "Something's Gotta Give" is an up-tempo song describing a female character named Jenny who is in her thirties, but unable to find a male companion who is suitable for her, after having failed several times.
 In the chorus, she says that "something's gotta give" for her to find the one that she wants.